fmichonneau/chopper/README.md

 ## Installation

 This is an alpha, pre-release, package not available on CRAN.
-There is limited testing, function names can change, and ~it's full of bugs~ there might be some bugs.
+There is limited testing, function names can change, and ~~it's full of~~ there might be some bugs.
 To install it, you need to get it from here (github).

 Please note that this package may not work very well on Windows.
 It is developed